 Creating and Supporting Healthy Communities

 Effective prevention cannot be done in a top-down, one-size-fits-all approach.
 It has to be done with respect to each individual community’s needs, readiness, and cultural norms.
 To that end, a bottom-up, community-by-community approach to prevention is best tailored to meeting each community’s specific needs.
-State policymakers can do their part by making funds and programs available to create new community programs, organizations, and initiatives and to expand existing ones.
+State policymakers can support this best practice approach by making funds and programs available to create new community programs, organizations, and initiatives and expanding existing prevention strategies.

 To ensure effective prevention, policies and programs should build local capacity to solve local problems.
 By working with communities and fostering dialogue, state leaders can support prevention in all of Ohio’s communities.